MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 ### Inheritance upon creation

-When you create new item from an existing one, the new item takes the label of the existing item.
 Inheritance upon creation is supported for all Fabric items with the following consideration:

 * If you try to create a Pipeline or Notebook from a Lakehouse, it will get the sensitivity label of the Lakehouse.